 In following the EDM combo — Diplo, Walshy Fire and Jillionaire — to Cuba, director Austin Peters (“Haim Forever”) goes beyond the usual concert movie beats.
-Major Lazer’s 2016 live performance in downtown Havana is electrifying, to be sure, but “Give Me Future” is just as interested in the logistics involved in putting on a show there, as well as in the culture and the people of the country itself.
+Major Lazer’s 2016 live performance in downtown Havana is electrifying, to be sure.
+But “Give Me Future” — which premiered at the Sundance Film Festival in January — is just as interested in the logistics involved in putting on a show there, as well as in the culture and the people of the country itself.

 For the three musicians behind Major Lazer, playing Cuba was a long-standing dream, one they had well before President Obama began reopening U.S. relations.
 With their roots in South Florida and the Caribbean, the group had already played everywhere else in the region.
 (This is the kind of combo whose world tours live up to the name; besides the usual stops, they hit places like Pakistan, Croatia and Ethiopia.)